The U.S. Government and Global Tuberculosis Efforts

 As outlined in a partner country’s national TB strategic plan, per the current and prior USG global TB strategies.

-USAID, Accelerating Action to End TB fact sheet, February 2020.
+USAID, USAID’S Global TB Program: Innovating & Adapting to End TB fact sheet, 2022.

 U.S. Government (USG), USG Global TB Strategy 2015-2019, 2015.

 Treatment Action Group, 2022 Report on Tuberculosis Research Funding Trends, 2005–2021, 2022.

 Global Fund: “Data Explorer,” accessed January 2023,https://data.theglobalfund.org/; Global Drug Facility, “The Global Drug Facility: Access and Opportunity,” brochure, 2009.